Idaho Gov. Brad Little signs 'abortion trafficking' bill into law

-BOISE, Idaho — Minors in Idaho will no longer be able to cross state lines to get a legal abortion without parental consent.
+BOISE, Idaho — Minors in Idaho can no longer cross state lines to get a legal abortion without parental consent.

-HB 242 was passed by the Idaho Senate in a 27-7 vote on March 30.
-After several amendments were made by the Idaho House, lawmakers passed a bill that same day and sent it to Little's desk.
+The Idaho Senate passed HB 242 in a 27-7 vote on March 30.
+After the Idaho House made several amendments, lawmakers passed a bill that same day and sent it to Little's desk.
 The bill will become law in 30 days due to an emergency clause within the bill.

-H 242 also makes it illegal for someone to obtain abortion pills for a minor without parental consent; it also prohibits “recruiting, harboring, or transporting the pregnant minor" without parental permission.
-If someone is convicted of "abortion trafficking" they face two to five years in prison, according to the bill text.
-No other state has enacted this type of legislation and would make Idaho the most restricted state for any type of abortion access.
-The bill also gives prosecutors the ability to bring forth charges within four years after the action.
+HB 242 also makes it illegal for someone to obtain abortion pills for a minor without parental consent; it also prohibits “recruiting, harboring, or transporting the pregnant minor" without parental permission.
+If someone is convicted of "abortion trafficking," they face two to five years in prison, according to the bill text.
+The bill also allows prosecutors to bring forth charges within four years after the action.
+No other state has enacted this type of legislation, and would make Idaho the most restricted state for any abortion access.

 Labrador's analysis is now being challenged by Idaho physicians and Planned Parenthood Great Northwest, Hawaii, Indiana, Kentucky.
 The groups are suing Labrador to stop him from applying the legal opinion.